 The ECE oversees the undergraduate Bachelor of Engineering (Electrical – Electronics) program as well as the taught course postgraduate Master of Engineering (Computer and Microelectronics System) known as MKEH program.
-Besides these programs, the department also supports Master of Philosophy in Electrical Engineering (MKEE) and PhD in Electrical Engineering (PKEE) research programs.
+Besides these programs, the division also supports Master of Philosophy in Electrical Engineering (MKEE) and PhD in Electrical Engineering (PKEE) research programs.

 - Carbon nanotubes; graphene semiconductor

 - Industrial electronics

 - Audio, speech, image signal processing; real-time DSP